 Genetically Modified Food

-There is a fact about genetically modified foods, which states that there has never been any study conducted to determine the safety of these products for human organism.
+There is fact about genetically modified foods, that states that there has never been any study conducted to determine the safety of these products for human organisms.
 Any implication to the contrary fact is usually a pure fabrication.
 The communities of scientists across the world have different opinions regarding these foods.
 In the last thirty years, the global demand for food has increased with the growing populations across the world.
-In the quest to feed the planet, scientists have discovered environment friendly ways of food production; they manipulate DNA and produce crops that are stronger and more resistant to diseases.
-This essay helps to understand whether the genetically modified foods are slow poison killing the human race or a panacea for the world’s hunger.
+In the quest to feed the planet, scientists have discovered environment-friendly ways of food production; they manipulate DNA and produce crops that are stronger and more resistant to diseases.
+This essay helps to understand whether genetically modified foods are slow poison killing the human race or a panacea for the world’s hunger.

-Additionally, an intriguing argument can be used to understand the importance and necessity of the genetics research in food production.
+Additionally, an intriguing argument can be used to understand the importance and necessity of genetics research in food production.
 This is the difference in the state of food security for both developed and under-developed countries.
 The developed countries experience peaceful times of food security.
-This is because the developed countries invest heavily in the new technological innovation.
-Also, second generation of genetically modified crops has highly unique properties.
-They have a high quality of nutrient content.
+This is because developed countries invest heavily in the new technological innovation.
+Also, second-generation of genetically modified crops has highly unique properties.
+They have a high-quality of nutrient content.

 Client says about us

-In conclusion, it is indisputable that the genetically modified foods are extremely valuable undertaking, especially in supporting the economy of any country.
-By elimination, every rational thinking individual would prefer to die of the effects of using genetically modified foods rather than the lack food to eat at all.
-This reasoning that all the people in the world should perceive these foods with open minds, especially bearing in mind the gap filled by these foods.
-Concerning the criticism that genetic foods contain poison, these claims should be dismissed from the minds of any individuals with the intention of saving the whole world from serious food crisis.
-The extent to which the genetically modified foods preserve the environment is preferred compared to the ordinary crops.
+In conclusion, it is indisputable that genetically modified foods are extremely valuable undertakings, especially in supporting the economy of any country.
+By elimination, every rational-thinking individual would prefer to die of the effects of using genetically modified foods rather than the lack of food to eat at all.
+This reasoning is that all the people in the world should perceive these foods with open minds, especially bearing in mind the gap filled by these foods.
+Concerning the criticism that genetic foods contain poison, these claims should be dismissed from the minds of any individuals with the intention of saving the whole world from the serious food crisis.
+The extent to which genetically modified foods preserve the environment is preferred compared to ordinary crops.
 Perhaps governments in developing nations should consider curtailing food shortage in the planet.
 They should also organize seminars to educate the public on the importance of food shortage to avoid these conflicts in opinions about genetically modified foods.